cgaynor91/John-Gaynor-Construction/README.md

 To run the code locally, you must clone this repository directly into an editor of your choosing and paste into your terminal `git clone https://github.com/cgaynor91/John-Gaynor-Construction.git` .
 If you then wish to terminate ties with this repostiory enter `git remote rm origin` into your terminal.

+## Credits

+### Content

+- Text was taken from [Conack Construction](https://www.conack.ie/) and [MFC](https://www.mfc.ie/)

+### Media

+- Images were taken from [Conack Construction](https://www.conack.ie/) and [MFC](https://www.mfc.ie/)
+- Construction images taken from Google Image Search
+- Health and Safety Logos downloaded from respective safety websites.
+- The navbar styling using the social media link was taken from Code Insititutes mini project "Rosie CV" - customised and adapted to suit the page
+- CSS Styling for google maps was taken from [Emded Google Maps](https://www.embedgooglemap.net/) and customised for the website.
+- FavIcon was generated using [FavIcon Generator](https://www.favicongenerator.com/)

+## Acknowledgements

+I got a lot of my inspiration for my website from [Conack Construction](https://www.conack.ie/) and [MFC](https://www.mfc.ie/).

+I used [this](https://www.w3schools.com/bootstrap/bootstrap_carousel.asp) tutorial to create the home page website's carousel